miketanJp/PB_FragmentMod/README.md

 <br>![properties_example](https://user-images.githubusercontent.com/88181255/188760147-1e2c772f-ae3e-4c79-88d1-2fef853b4b59.png)

 <b>WARNING:</b> in order to avoid issues, it is strongly adviced to set an amount between 18 and 23.
-For some strange reasons, if the set amount of child missiles is huge, results are that some of the child projectiles are either gone or causing visual issues as stated.
+For some strange reasons, if the set amount of child missiles is huge, results are that some of them are either gone or causing visual issues.

 ## Images
 ![starbust](https://user-images.githubusercontent.com/88181255/188744853-dbecbb07-64be-403b-95ce-61c9e719f7cf.png)